-The various costs of sales fall into the general sub-categories of direct labor, materials, and overhead and may also be considered to include the cost of commissions associated with a sale.
+The various costs of sales fall into the general sub-categories of direct labor, direct materials, and overhead and may also be considered to include the cost of the commissions associated with a sale.
 The cost of sales is calculated as beginning inventory + purchases - ending inventory.
+A retailer or distributor might instead use a "merchandise" classification for the goods that it sells.

 The cost of sales is a key part of the performance metrics of a company, since it measures the ability of an entity to design, source, and manufacture goods at a reasonable cost.